 FAQs Christmas in Italy

 Christmas celebrations in Italy begin on December 8, the traditional date for building the Christmas tree and nativity scene in homes.
-It only happens in some families, and young people somewhat lose this tradition.
+This tradition is only practiced in some families, and young people somewhat lose it.

-The most important day is December 24, when the Christmas Eve dinner occurs in homes, a much anticipated moment for grandparents and grandchildren when gifts are exchanged.
+The most important day is December 24, when the Christmas Eve dinner occurs in homes.
+This is a much anticipated moment for grandparents and grandchildren when gifts are exchanged.

 On December 25, it is traditional to attend Christmas lunch, which is always a family affair.
-Groups of friends, from Christmas to New Year’s Eve, gather to play cards, drink wine and eat typical desserts.
+From Christmas to New Year’s Eve, groups of friends gather to play cards, drink wine, and eat typical desserts.
 Italians enjoy this time, traveling to other cities in Italy to hunt for the most beautiful light decorations.

 December 24 and 25 are necessary for Italians, although the 24th is the most anticipated day.